Brandon-Johns/monash-thesis-template-latex-reworked/readme.md

 Compliant with the Monash University requirements.

 Good for both
-- Traditional thesis
+- Traditional thesis.
 - Thesis including published works.

 The complied PDF looks like [this](./Thesis.pdf).

 Also included, is a template to respond to examiner comments.
+The compiled PDF looks like [this](./response1.pdf).

 ## My Changes